-I have been using latest version of the Office for a few months now.
+I have been using the latest version of the Office for a few months now.
 It makes me share some tips, every time I discover something new with the productivity suite that I am not aware of.
-In this topic we shall learn to change theme and font of Office 2013 documents.
+In this topic, we shall learn to change theme and font of Microsoft Office documents.
 Let’s get started!

 If you intend to change your current theme, switch to a different one, or create a new theme, you may find the Design tab in Word or the Page Layout tab in Excel as the right place to start.

 Change Theme color in Office

 First off, open a new document, choose the ‘Designs’ tab, click the drop-down arrow of ‘Colors’ and pick the color of your choice.

 Now, if you would like to create your own set of colors, choose ‘Customize Colors’ option.

 Next, from the customize colors window that opens up, click the button adjacent to the theme color of your choice (for example, Accent 1 or Hyperlink), and then pick a color under ‘Theme Colors’.

 For creating a customized or your own new color, click ‘More Colors’ and pick a color on the Standard tab or enter numbers on the Custom tab.

 In the Name box, type a name for the new theme colors, and then click Save.

 Change default Font in Office